 - Any elements of personal pleasure or recreation.

-There is an exception to the hobby loss limitation that does not apply in this case.
-This exception applies of the business made a profit for three of the past five consecutive years.
+It should also be noted that there is an exception to the hobby loss limitation that does not apply in this case.
+This exception applies if the business made a profit for three of the past five consecutive years.

 Balancing the Hobby Loss Factors